 Second test run

 To proof that more pictures in the train data improves the ability of the ANN’s to classify pictures, a second test run was done.
 The results of this run can be found in supplementary 6.
 The structure of these tables is the same as in supplementary 4.
-Some pictures (i.e. 50 out of 124) were indeed classified better, showing that more training pays of.
-Some pictures (i.e. 30 out of 124) were classified worse than in the first test run.
+Some pictures (i.e. 50 out of 124, roughly 40%) were indeed classified better, showing that more training pays off.
+Some pictures (i.e. 30 out of 124; roughly 25%) were classified worse than in the first test run.
 One explanation could be the coincidence during training.
 When you train two networks with the same settings and the same train set, both networks will be different nonetheless.
 The cause of this phenomenon is that during the training the networks create connections.
-These connections will be different for every time you train the network.
-To classify a new picture the connections in the network are used to give a result.
+These connections will be different every time you train the network.
+To classify a new picture the connections in the network found at that moment are used to give a result.
 This means that different connections can result in a different classification.
-The remaining 44 pictures were classified as good as in the first test run.
+The remaining 44 pictures (roughly 35%) were classified as good as in the first test run.

 Section Barbata

 After the second test, species belonging to section Barbata were still difficult to classify (See tables 8 and 9 in supplementary 6).
-The results do show that many of the pictures of this section were classified better, though (i.e. 25 out of 45).
+The results do show that many of the pictures of this section were classified better, though (i.e. 25 out of 45, roughly…).
 It is striking that some pictures of species with additional pictures in the train set were classified worse, though.
-These concerned the species: P. argus;
+These concerned the species: P. argus, P. hennisianum, P. tonsum and P. wardii Possible explanations are…

-P. hennisianum;

-P. tonsum;

-P. wardii

 Section Brachypetalum

 Brachypetalum is one of the sections that did not get additional pictures in the train set.
 Nevertheless, there are some pictures that were better classified than before (See table 10 in supplementary 6).
 These concerned some pictures of P. concolor and P. godefroyae.
 But also in this section there were some pictures that were classified worse.
-These concerned also some pictures of P. concolor and P. godefroyae and also some pictures of P. niveum.
+These concerned other pictures of P. concolor and P. godefroyae and also some pictures of P. niveum.
+Possible explanations are…

 Section Coryopedilum

 This is a notably section.
-This section has got additional pictures in the train data, but not of the species in the test data.
+This section received additional pictures in the train data, but not of the species in the test data.
 Nevertheless, the pictures were much better classified than in the first run (See table 11 in supplementary 6).
 This is also the only section that has no longer incorrectly classified pictures.
-Still some pictures are classified unknown.
+Still some pictures were classified as unknown.
+Possible explanations are…

 Section Parvisepalum

 After the first test run this section was one of the best-classified sections.
-Although there were no additional pictures of this section, some pictures were classified better during the second test run (See table 12 in supplementary 6).
+Although there were no additional pictures of this section added, some pictures were classified better during the second test run (See table 12 in supplementary 6).
+Possible explanations are…

-Hybrids of Parvisepalum and Brachypetalum
+Hybrids of species from sections Parvisepalum and Brachypetalum

-Most of the hybrids were classified correct in the first test run.
+Most of the hybrids were classified correctly in the first test run.
 During the second test run it was seen that some pictures were classified better to one of the parental sections (See table 13 in supplementary 6).
-The picture that was classified to both parental sections in the first run, is classified to only one parental section in this run.
+The picture that was classified to both parental sections in the first run, was classified to only one parental section in this run.
+Possible explanations are…

 Discussion